Frequently asked questions

 What should I do to register to a waiting list?

-You register to a waiting list through “Mínar síður” (my pages) by confirming that you meet conditions for allocation and by paying the registration fee.
+You register to a waiting list through “Mínar síður” (my pages) by confirming that you meet conditions for allocation and by paying the membership fee.
 You are responsible for knowing whether you meet all conditions for allocation and you must therefore check this carefully.
 Bjarg Housing Foundation does not check whether the respective information is correct until the time of allocation.
 So make certain of your union membership and that you do not exceed the limits of income and assets, and read the allocation rules carefully before you pay the registration fee and register to the waiting list.
-Waiting list registration must be renewed every 12 months and a registration fee paid.
-Registration and confirmation fees are not refunded.
+Waiting list registration must be renewed every 12 months and the annual membership fee paid.
+Membership fees are not refunded.

 I am not sure to which union I belong or whether I have been there long enough to receive an allocation, how do I find about this?